 At Bournemouth Villa, life flows like good wine.
 Move from the house’s open spaces to the gardens in the time it takes to check out the sunshine and pop a cork.
-If you like your wine accompanied by the sizzle of steak, the barbecue awaits.
-Or pull up a colourful pew and hand the skewers to our chef and laze the day away.
+Pull up a colourful pew and laze the day away.

 There’s a garden fit for the Garden Olympics, and a summerhouse for spectators.
 Get your cossie on, get the cocktails going and get involved.
 For stags, hens and large groups, life gets no better than this.

 Park up – there’s ample space for seven cars – wipe your feet and get swept away by the cavernous entrance hall, with a staircase for which the word ‘sashay’ was invented.
 It’s all tastefully modernised, yet peppered with original features.
 The staircase is elegant and winding; the stained-glass window spans two floors.

 Doors clunk shut, sash windows glide upwards to reveal garden views and the house radiates solidity, warmth and quality.
 This is a big house built for groups: the lounge has comfy chairs aplenty and the widescreen TV sits ready to be fed DVDs or to serve up a big match or two.

 If you’re feeling competitive, the brandy and whisky sit at the ready in the ground-floor sports room, waiting to fuel endless late-night games of happy-amateur pool on the seven-foot American table.